gracelang/language/languageSpec/spec.md

 ### Delimited Arguments

-Parenthesis may be omitted where they would enclose a single argument that is a numeral, string, lineup, or block.
+Parenthesis may be omitted where they would enclose a single argument that is a numeral, string, sequence constructor, or block.

 **Examples**